 #2: Hacking & Data Breaches

-Stemming from insecure storage, it’s also important to protect PHI from being hacked and stolen by external bad actors.
+Additionally, it’s important to protect PHI from being hacked and stolen by external bad actors.

 - Keeping antivirus software up to date